 Last, Orlando airport car rental agencies are plentiful, with our personal favorite being Hertz.

-Consistently ranked #1 in customer satisfaction, Hertz is also always competitively priced and is our top choice.
+Consistently ranked #1 in customer satisfaction, Hertz is also always competitively priced.

 If a road trip to Orlando makes more sense, or if you are looking to travel to Disney on a budget, there are a few things to keep in mind.